-The associate’s degree program, offered jointly by Essex County College and the University of Medicine and Dentistry of New Jersey, prepares an individual for a career as a registered dental hygienist.
+The associate’s degree program, offered jointly by Essex County College and Rutgers University-School of Health Related Professions (SHRP), prepares an individual for a career as a registered dental hygienist.
 Dental hygienists perform services that detect, prevent, and treat diseases of the mouth under the supervision of a dentist.
 The program is accredited by the American Dental Association/Commission on Dental Accreditation (CODA).
 Graduates are qualified to take the National Board Dental Hygiene Examination and the North Eastern Regional Board examinations to secure a license to practice.
 Dental hygienists can obtain employment in private dental offices, community and school health education programs, hospital dental clinics, and private industrial employee clinics.

 If I major in Dental Hygiene, can I transfer to an upper-division college or university?

-Although the major is job-oriented, most courses will transfer in the Bachelor of Science in Health Science degree program with the University of Medicine and Dentistry of New Jersey and Thomas Edison State College (TESC).
+Although the major is job-oriented, most courses will transfer in the Bachelor of Science in Health Science degree program with Rutgers University-School of Health Related Professions (SHRP) and Thomas Edison State College (TESC).